hildjj/cbor2/README.md

 This package supersedes [node-cbor](https://github.com/hildjj/node-cbor/tree/main/packages/cbor), with the following goals:

 - Web-first.
-Usable in node.
+Usable in Node and Deno.
 - Simpler where possible.
 Remove non-core features in favor of extensibility.
 - Synchronous decoding.
 Removes streaming capabilities that are rarely used.
 - Complete break of API compatibility, allowing use of newer JavaScript constructs.